 The Curious Case of the Karpef

-The title of this article will probably engender much curiosity.
+The title of this article will probably engender much inquisitiveness.
 What exactly is a karpef?
 No, it is not a type of French pastry, nor is it referring to the vegetable dipped into saltwater at the Pesach Seder.
 Rather, it is a term used to refer to an area not designated for human habitation.
 Before the colloquial “Huh?” is heard, some explanation is in order.

 Tale of Three Reshuyos